 Now, the morphism $h$ can be defined as follows

-Now, $\Sing_P(H)\circ h$ gives us an homotopy between $\Sing_P(f)$ and $\Sing_P(g)$.
-Applying $D$, and using the same argument as in the proof of Proposition \ref{HomotopyPi}, we get an homotopy between $D(\Sing_P(f))$ and $D(\Sing_P(g)$, but now by Remark \ref{IsomorphismOfDiagram} this implies that $f$ and $g$ induce the same map between filtered homotopy groups. \end{proof}
+Now, $\Sing_P(H)\circ h$ gives us a homotopy between $\Sing_P(f)$ and $\Sing_P(g)$.
+Applying $D$, and using the same argument as in the proof of Proposition \ref{HomotopyPi}, we get a homotopy between $D(\Sing_P(f))$ and $D(\Sing_P(g)$, but now by Remark \ref{IsomorphismOfDiagram} this implies that $f$ and $g$ induce the same map between filtered homotopy groups. \end{proof}

 \begin{corollaire} Let $f\colon A\to B$ be a filtered homotopy equivalence between two filtered spaces.
-Then, the maps of filtered simplicial groups $ s\pi_0(f)$ and $ s\pi_n(f)$, $n\geq 1$ are isomorphisms for all pointings of $A$. \end{corollaire}
+Then, the maps of functors $ s\pi_0(f)$ and $ s\pi_n(f)$, $n\geq 1$ are isomorphisms for all pointings of $A$. \end{corollaire}

 \begin{proof} Let $g$ be the homotopy inverse of $f$.
 Then there exists filtered homotopies $f\circ g\sim \Id_{B}$ and $g\circ f\sim \Id_{A}$.
 By Proposition \ref{HomotopyGroupInvariant}, this implies that $ s\pi_n(f)\circ s\pi_n(g)= s\pi_n(\Id_B)=\Id$, and that $ s\pi_n(g)\circ s\pi_n(f)= s\pi_n(\Id_A)=\Id$ for all $n\geq 0$.
 In particular, the $ s\pi_n(f)$ are isomorphisms with inverse $ s\pi_n(g)$. \end{proof}